Animal Care Courses

 Students learn grooming techniques, health and safety, dog and cat grooming, clipper use and scissor control techniques, body styles and breed specific cuts and pet CPR and first aid.
 Students learn ergonomics and ways in which to perform tasks without causing any strain or damage to their joints and muscles.
 This program also includes a hands-on externship.

-DOP and VAP students attain significant business-building tools to help them succeed in the industry.
+Dog trainer and veterinary assistant students attain significant business-building tools to help them succeed in the industry.
 They learn everything from how to create a business plan to budgeting and marketing techniques.
 Additionally, they learn skills necessary to work as an employee in the pet industry like resume writing and job searching.

 ABC also offers a variety of continuing education programs (CEPs) on several subjects including, cat management and training, pet nutrition, pet massage, pet sitting and training shelter dogs.
 These programs help students to enhance their skills and increase their knowledge base.